Invadermonky/BareBonesTemplatePack/README.md

           While not included in the 'Optional' section of this template, <a href="https://www.curseforge.com/minecraft/mc-mods/nothirium">Nothirium</a> is the BareBones recommendation.
 If adding Nothirium to your pack, be sure to also include <a href="https://www.curseforge.com/minecraft/mc-mods/naughthirium">Naughthirium</a>.
       </p>
       <p>
-          Should you choose to add Optifine to your modpack, be sure to also include <a href="https://www.curseforge.com/minecraft/mc-mods/optinotfine">OptiNotFine</a>.
+          Should you choose to add OptiFine to your modpack, be sure to also include <a href="https://www.curseforge.com/minecraft/mc-mods/optinotfine">OptiNotFine</a>.
       </p>
       <p>
           You can read more information about these mods here: <a href="https://cleanroommc.com/wiki/end-user-guide/preparing-your-modpack#render-optimization-mods">Render optimization mods </a>